grid reference TM 292 334

 01394 282 261

-Traditional bar with accommodation located close to the former Felixstowe Beach railway station which once offered easy access to the ferry terminus for foot passengers.
-Live music on Fri eves.
+A traditional bar with accommodation, located close to the former Felixstowe Beach railway station which once offered easy access to the ferry terminus for foot passengers.
+Live music on Friday evenings.
 Good value accommodation (12 rooms).

 The Dolphin is Suffolk's most southerly pub.

 Separate public bar

 Traditional pub games available

 Bus stop nearby (see public transport tab for details)